Greening the Economy

 HOST: Steve Curwood

-As the climate crisis heats up we are looking forward to how the world is reimagining a greener economy.
+On this Earth Day in the climate crisis we are looking forward to how the world is reimagining a greener economy.

 WILKINSON: The care economy is largely a green economy.
 It's largely a low carbon set of industries.
 Interestingly, predominantly held by women, and women of color.